tkhamez/eve-srp/README.md

 ### Further Configuration

-Various texts, the logo and other settings can be changed via environment variables, they are documented in `config/.env.dist` or below.
+Various texts, the logo and other settings can be changed via environment variables.
+They are documented in `config/.env.dist` or below.

-You can add your own JavaScript code to `web/static/custom.js`, for example for analytics software.
+You can add your own JavaScript code to `web/static/custom.js`, for example, for analytics software.

 **Modifiers**

-There are 3 different ways how modifiers can be applied to the base payout, which is configured by the environment variable `EVE_SRP_MODIFIER_CALCULATION`:
+There are three different ways how modifiers can be applied to the base payout, which is configured by the environment variable `EVE_SRP_MODIFIER_CALCULATION`:

 - **sequentially** (default): They are applied in the order in which they were added.
-  E.g. 100m base payout, minus 10%, plus 20m, plus 30% = `((100 * 0.9) + 20) * 1.3 = 143`.
+  E.g. 100 m base payout, minus 10%, plus 20 m, plus 30% = `((100 * 0.9) + 20) * 1.3 = 143`.
 - **absolute_first**: Absolute modifiers are applied first, then the sum of all relative modifiers.
-  E.g. 100m base payout, minus 10%, plus 20m, plus 30% = `(100 + 20) * (1 - 0.1 + 0.3)) = 144`.
+  E.g. 100 m base payout, minus 10%, plus 20 m, plus 30% = `(100 + 20) * (1 - 0.1 + 0.3)) = 144`.
 - **relative_first**: The sum of all relative modifiers is applied first, then the absolute modifiers.
-  E.g. 100m base payout, minus 10%, plus 20m, plus 30% = `(100 * (1 - 0.1 + 0.3)) + 20 = 140`.
+  E.g. 100 m base payout, minus 10%, plus 20 m, plus 30% = `(100 * (1 - 0.1 + 0.3)) + 20 = 140`.

 The configuration can be changed without changing existing payouts.
 However, the new calculation is used when a payout is recalculated by changing the base payout or a modifier.

 ### Initial Setup

-After you log in go to _Admin -> Groups_ and synchronize them.
+After you log in, go to _Admin → Groups_ and synchronise them.
 Then add divisions and configure permissions for them.

 Permissions for each division are based on groups which are provided by a provider, see below.

-Besides that there is only one fixed role, the _global admin_.
+Besides that, there is only one fixed role, the _global admin_.
 It is given to members of the groups from the environment variable `EVE_SRP_ROLE_GLOBAL_ADMIN`.
 In addition to administrative tasks, global admins can view all SRP requests and change their division.